mtrevisan/HunLinter/README.md

 - made update process stoppable
 - added a linter for thesaurus
 - added a menu to generate Dictionary FSA (used in [LanguageTools](https://languagetool.org/), for example)
+- added a section to see the PoS dictionary execution
 - fixed a bug on hyphenation: when the same rule is being added (with different breakpoints), the old one is being lost
 - substituted charting library
 - added undo/redo capabilities on input fields